Arts

 Sculpture

-This course guides students in exploring the skills and techniques of sculpture using various materials and approaches.
-Students will learn the processes of modeling, carving, and welding using clay, wax, plaster, wood, stone, and metal.
-Drawings and three-dimensional models will be used to create designs for sculpture.
-Students will be expected to complete sculptures in various media.
-Understanding the history and integrity of the material is emphasized as students create their work.
+How can ideas be translated into three-dimensional form through an understanding of materials, processes, and sculptural traditions?
+In this course, students explore the skills and techniques of sculpture using a wide range of materials and methods.
+Students learn the processes of modeling, carving, and welding using clay, wax, plaster, wood, stone, and metal.
+Drawings and three-dimensional models are used in the designing and planning stages.
+Students are expected to complete sculptures in multiple mediums with an emphasis on understanding the history and integrity of specific materials as they work with them.
 Realism, abstraction, and symbolism are explored as ways of translating ideas into sculptural form.
-Reading and written work, presentations, discussions, field trips, and critiques integrate the work of other sculptors with the students’ studio work.
+Readings, written work, presentations, discussions, field trips, and critiques allow students to contextualize their studio work alongside the works of other sculptors.
 No prerequisite.

 Studio Art Intensive